venkataanil/ocm-api-load/README.md

   - access-key: AWS access key
   - secret-access-key: AWS access secret
   - account-id: AWS Account ID, is the 12-digit account number
+  - account-name: AWS Account Name to be used in the requests
 - output-path: Path to output results.
 - duration: Duration of each individual run in minutes. (default 1)
 - cooldown: Cooldown time between tests in seconds. (default 10 s)